-Finally you want to see how well your leads turn into paying customers and how much money you make per customer.
+Finally, you want to see how well your leads turn into paying customers and how much money you make per customer.
 For proper SEO reports, you should monitor:

 - Your purchase conversion rate

 - Your average purchase size per customer

 You can then take this information and determine the financial value of your leads working backwards.
 Your conversion rate will let you know how many leads you need to secure per customer, on average.
 Then, calculate the value of each lead to input into SEO reports.
 Using the value of the lead, you can start to generate numbers that will tell you the value of your various SEO efforts.
-These concrete estimates can then be used to determine SEO ROI and your more profitable executions.
+These concrete estimates can then be used to determine SEO ROI and your more profitable executions in your SEO reports.

 How long does it take to see the impact of SEO initiatives?

-As you implement changes to your SEO strategy, you will want to closely track performance before and after to gauge impact.
+As you implement changes to your SEO strategy, you will want to closely track performance in SEO reports before and after to gauge impact.
 While you work on your optimization strategies, you should mark important dates in your BrightEdge account with the Page Events capability to later add to your SEO reports.
 Marking the day within the system allows you to track when changes were made, simplifying your ability to see ranking changes before and after.

 If you make major changes to your site, it can be worth asking Google to recrawl your site, particularly if your domain is smaller and less popular.
 Otherwise, it might not get recrawled for a few weeks.
 This could set back your SEO reports.
 Google tends to crawl larger domains that receive huge amounts of regular traffic on a regular basis, so this would not be as important for them.
 Google does have a quota to the number of times you can ask for a recrawl, so generally save this strategy for when you make large changes that you would like to see reflected in your rankings immediately.
 Regardless of whether you request a recrawl or if you allow Google to get to the page naturally, you can watch the progress through your Google Index Status Report and later transfer to your SEO reports.